-For almost 75 years, the Caldecott Medal has been a sign of superior artistry and creativity in children’s picture books, given to only one book every year.
+For more than 75 years, the Caldecott Medal has been a sign of superior artistry and creativity in children’s picture books, given to only one book every year.
 With so many children’s picture books published each year, how is the Caldecott Medal winning book selected?
 What makes picture book illustration distinguished, and how has that definition changed over time?
 Learn about the history of the award, how the award has transformed books over time, and how to look critically at picture book art.

 - Learn about the history, terms, and definitions of the Caldecott Medal

 - Look at the evolving nature in children's picture books and its impact on the Caldecott selection process

 - Become familiar with how the medal impacts librarians, authors, publishers and children

 - Develop skills in holding mock Caldecott discussions with children and other programming ideas

 - Form the skills to look at picture book art more critically

 Children’s librarians in public libraries and schools; library paraprofessional and support staff who are working with students, parents and teachers.